pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

-The `ivalue` is a bit strange, unless it is printed in hex (`0x1ec22d0` resp . `0xa4871a0`), where it becomes apparent that this is really another address (just compare the hex representation to the the `ptr` value; there difference is 1136, which is practically nothing in address space)!
+The `ivalue` is a bit strange, unless it is printed in hex (`0x1ec22d0` resp . `0xa4871a0`), where it becomes apparent that this is really another address (just compare the hex representation with the `ptr` value; there difference is 1136, which is practically nothing in address space)!

 According to [JUCE](#juce-effect-opcodes), there are only very few opcodes where both `ivalue` and `ptr` point both to addresses: